jcamposobando/globantPokeBerries/README.md

 ## Useful tips

-1. (Install sqliteBrowser) [https://sqlitebrowser.org/dl/#linux] for a quick peek into database
+1. [Install sqliteBrowser] (https://sqlitebrowser.org/dl/#linux) for a quick peek into database
-2. Use Django (Admin console)[http://127.0.0.1:8000/admin/].
-Read more at (part 2 of Djando Tutorial)[https://docs.djangoproject.com/en/5.1/intro/tutorial02/#introducing-the-django-admin] to setup the admin console users
+2. Use Django [Admin console](http://127.0.0.1:8000/admin/).
+Read more at [part 2 of Djando Tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial02/#introducing-the-django-admin) to setup the admin console users
 3. Use interactive shell with Django
     ```bash
     python manage.py shell